Casca (series)

-Casca is a series of historical fantasy novels created by author Barry Sadler in 1979.
-The stories revolve around the exploits of Casca Rufio Longinus, the Roman legionary who drove the Holy Lance into the side of Jesus Christ on Golgotha.
-As a result of this action, Casca is cursed with immortality, and he is to wander the Earth aimlessly, always as a soldier, until the Second Coming.
-The character is loosely based on the Longinus legend of Christianity.
+Casca is a series of historical fantasy novels created by American author Barry Sadler in 1979.
+The series follows Casca Rufio Longinus, a Roman legionary who pierces the side of Jesus during the Crucifixion and is cursed with immortality, condemned to wander through history as a soldier until the Second Coming.
+The character draws upon traditions associated with Longinus and the Wandering Jew.